riesentoaster/geiman01/quotes.md

 > Morality is a variable. ~agiu

 > It would be so nice if things just worked. ~neut because MS Teams

+> We're now doing something that is sometimes called offensive threat modeling.
+And by offensive we don't mean that we use a lot of swear words — even though people may do that as well. ~neut